 13. Oil Rig Engineer/Mechanic/Diver/Roustabout

-Oil rigs do provide housing, but only while you’re on-rig in most cases.
+Oil rigs do provide housing, but only while you’re on-rig in many cases.

 That’s the bad news.
 The good news is that the typical schedule for an oil rig is two weeks on, two weeks off, or 14 work days out of 28 instead of 20 for a traditional employee.
 Still, the two-week rotating schedule can be tricky for maintaining a family or dating life.

 But anyone who doesn’t mind the schedule can enjoy free room and board while on the rig, along with high pay.
 Rigs need a wide range of skill sets, from advanced scuba divers to engineers, skilled mechanics to management, and less-skilled general roustabouts.
 There are plenty of positions available in the UAE in particular.